* As of May 10, 2021, Motorcycle Classes are running as scheduled.*

 Do you provide the motorcycle?

 Yes – for our two-wheeled program.
 SSM provides a top-of-the line fleet of motorcycles for students to train and practice their skills.
-For three-wheeled motorcycle training, students must provide their own vehicle.
+For three-wheeled and experienced motorcycle training, students must provide their own vehicle.
 For more information, see the program description.

 What type of motorcylces are provided for training?

 SSM has in use: Yamaha TW200 and Honda Grom.